-Students who have not yet Advanced to Candidacy are required to be enrolled in at least 10 units per quarter.
-The Anthropology Department requires all students who have Advanced to Candidacy to register for at least 5 units per quarter to remain enrolled.
+Students who have not yet advanced to candidacy are required to be enrolled in at least 10 units.
+The Anthropology Department requires all students who have Advanced to Candidacy to register for at least 5 units.
 Students who have Advanced to Candidacy are not required to be physically in residence.